MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/ksetup-addrealmflags.md

 ---
 title: ksetup addrealmflags
-description: Reference article for the ksetup addrealmflags command that adds additional realm flags to a specified realm. ms.topic: reference ms.author: jgerend
+description: Reference article for the ksetup addrealmflags command that adds other realm flags to a specified realm. ms.topic: reference ms.author: jgerend
 author: JasonGerend